TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: Implementation and Evaluation

 \subsection{Vulnerability Detection in Market apps}

-We further evaluate TAPInspector's ability to detect vulnerabilities with market IoT apps.
-We randomly divide 1108 market apps into a set of groups.
-Each group contains 2-6 SmartThings apps and 4-10 IFTTT applets.
-Besides these groups, we also extract app groups associated with \textit{safety-sensitive device groups} derived from \cite{nguyen2018iotsan}, e.g., heater, door locker, door controller, smoke detector, motivation sensor, alram, oven, and etc. To configure deployed devices for each group, we assume a smart home environment containing only one for most devices, but two temperature sensors (\texttt{insideTemp} and \texttt{outsideTemp}), two luminance sensors (\texttt{insideLum} and \texttt{outsideLum}), and two lights (one in living room and another in bedroom).
-For these subject names in apps without explicit meanings (e.g., ``myswitch1''), we randomly map them to these devices with the corresponding capability (e.g., light or outlet).
-We also pick up some outlets and safety-sensitive devices to set up \textit{physical connections}.
-These outlets or devices are controlled by different rules.
+We further evaluate TAPInspector's ability to detect interaction vulnerabilities in market IoT apps.
+By reviewing safety risks found in existing work \cite{nguyen2018iotsan,ding2018on,birnbach2019peeves}, we first build a set of \textit{safety-sensitive device groups}, including (1) thermostat, air conditioner, heater, and temperature sensor; (2) lock, door control, contact sensor, presence sensor, and motion sensor; (3) smoke detector, carbon dioxide sensor, valve, sprinkler, and water sensor; (4) location mode; (5) security system and alarm; (6) oven and electric blanket.
+In each group, there are certain correlations about some attributes between devices, or these devices usually work together to implement specific application scenarios.
+We then randomly select apps (2-6 SmartApps and 4-10 IFTTT applets) from 1108 market apps to form an app group.
+We choose these app groups that contain rules associated with a category of device group at least.
+Besides, we also randomly choose some app groups containing switch-capable devices (e.g., switch, outlet) and set a device connection with safety-sensitive devices to simulate misconfigured device connections.
+These grouping methods ensure both randomness and practicality since apps installed in a smart home usually have correlations to some extent for device or scene linkage control.
+To configure devices in each app group, we assume a smart home environment containing only one for most devices, but two temperature sensors ($\texttt{Temp}_{in}$ and $\texttt{Temp}_{out}$), two illuminance sensors ($\texttt{Illum}_{in}$ and $\texttt{Illum}_{out}$), and two lights (one in living room and another in bedroom).
+For these subject names without explicit meanings (e.g., ``myswitch1''), we map them to these devices with the corresponding capability (e.g., light or outlet).
+Finally, we obtain 204 app groups, and the formal model of each group contains 31 rules on average.